Trip Tips: Dresden - the city that rose again on the Elbe

 The area includes more cafes and bars, clothes shops and a more eclectic range of restaurants than the old town.

-For travelers who want to stay on the other side of the river, but within walking or tram distance of all the main sights, the Rothenburger Hof, Rothenburger Strasse 15-17, has rooms that are impeccably furnished, if not overly large, and prices that won’t break the bank. (www.dresden-hotel.de)
+For travellers who want to stay on the other side of the river, but within walking or tram distance of all the main sights, the Rothenburger Hof, Rothenburger Strasse 15-17, has rooms that are impeccably furnished, if not overly large, and prices that won’t break the bank. (www.dresden-hotel.de) (Editing by Andrew Roche)